The Right to Life

 In 2017, the project focussed on the rights affected by the use of force by law enforcement officials during the policing of assemblies.

-In the 2017 annual expert seminar, experts and practitioners from the United Nations and regional systems, diplomats, academics, and civil society representatives discussed the implications of ‘public order policing’ for the right to life, comparisons between the practices of law enforcement units in different countriespublic order policing’ for the right to life, comparisons between the practices of law enforcement units in different countries, and analysed current technological and legal developments in the field, both in terms of their potential advantages and the threats they might engender.
+In the 2017 annual expert seminar, experts and practitioners from the United Nations and regional systems, diplomats, academics, and civil society representatives discussed the implications of ‘public order policing’ for the right to life, comparisons between the practices of law enforcement units in different countries, and comparisons between the practices of law enforcement units in different countries.
+They also analysed current technological and legal developments in the field, both in terms of their potential advantages and the threats they might engender.

 Participants also explored the challenges and opportunities of new technologies, including ‘less-lethal’ weapons and unmanned systems, from the perspectives of both the right to life and the prohibition of torture and other cruel, inhuman or degrading treatment.
 They also focused on the problems related to torture and other cruel, inhuman or degrading treatment in an ‘extra-custodial’ setting, which diversified the discussions.